 - Add vanilla, lemon zest, lemon juice and mix.
 It might look curdled, but don't worry.

-- Sift the dry ingredients (flour, salt and baking powder) together in a bowl, or have them measured and sift them directly over the cake batter.
+- Remove and reserve 1 tablespoon of the flour.
+Sift the rest with the dry ingredients (flour, salt and baking powder) together in a bowl, or have them measured and sift them directly over the cake batter.

 - Add them in 2 parts, alternating with the cream cheese in 1 part.
 That means you start and end with the dry ingredients.